ambanum/pariscall.international-backend/README.md

 2. Create a JSON translations file for the new language in the folder `locales`, copy the content of the `locales/en.json` file and translates the content.

 3. In the file `app/transform/index.js` ensure the RegExps for _categories_ (in the variable `CATEGORY_MATCHERS`) and _openness levels_ (in the variable `OPENNESS_LEVEL_MATCHERS`) properly matches the possible text contents of the corresponding questions in TypeForm.

+See [ambanum/pariscall.international](https://github.com/ambanum/pariscall.international) readme for adding new language support also on the frontend side.

 - - -